Abhisheklearn12/Abhisheklearn12/README.md

 #### 🤫 2026 goals for langs: Elixir, Lua, Haskell.

 ### Btw I use Linux OS on a regular basis, I just love to build stuffs on Linux/GNU.
-#### There's literally nothing in this world, that I can't build and solve, everything starts from mind and I literally love to do this, it's my dopamine.
+#### There's literally nothing in this world, that I can't build and solve, I literally love to do this, it's my dopamine.